f4fhh/sdrplay_dump1090/README.md

 * Any RTLSDR USB device
 * Any network AVR or BEAST device

+This image is built from the dump1090 binary available at the [SDRPlay](https://www.sdrplay.com/downloads/) site.
+The sources are available at [SDRplay/dump1090](https://github.com/SDRplay/dump1090).

 # Container Setup

 Ensure you pass your USB device path.